GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Conclusion

 \section{Conclusion}

 In this work, we introduced \textbf{\textsc{GraphOracle}}, a relation-centric foundation model for unifying reasoning across heterogeneous KGs.
-By converting KGs into relation-dependency graphs, our approach explicitly encodes compositional patterns among relations, yielding domain-invariant embeddings.
-Experiments on 31 diverse benchmarks showed consistent state-of-the-art performance, improving mean reciprocal rank by up to 35\% over baselines with minimal adaptation.
-Pre-training on diverse KGs followed by brief fine-tuning enables effective zero-shot and few-shot generalization to unseen entities, relations, and entire graphs.
+By converting KGs into RDG, our approach explicitly encodes compositional patterns among relations, yielding domain-invariant embeddings.
+Experiments on 60 diverse benchmarks showed consistent state-of-the-art performance, improving mean reciprocal rank by up to 16.8\% over baselines with minimal adaptation.
 We also demonstrated that \textsc{GraphOracle}'s performance can be enhanced by integrating external information through \textsc{GraphOracle+}, which leverages foundation model embeddings for improved initialization.
 Ablation studies confirmed the essential contributions of the relation-dependency graph and multi-head attention components.
 These findings establish relation-dependency pre-training as a scalable approach toward universal KG reasoning, opening new avenues for cross-domain applications.